stormpath/stormpath-documentation/source/005_auth_n.rst

 3. The Provider will return the user to your application with an access token.

-4. Stormpath will take this access token and use it to query the provider for: an email address, a first name, and a last name.
+4. Stormpath will take this access token and use it to query the provider for:

+   - an email address
+   - a first name
+   - a last name.

 .. note::